 d) Having Bad Pictures Or No Pictures

-Often restaurants make the lethal mistake of using bad pictures on their website or having no pictures at all.
+Often restaurants make the fatal mistake of using bad pictures on their website or having no images at all.
 This only does harm.
 When a potential customer visits your website, they are window shopping.
 With food and drinks, you have a powerful motivator in a great image.